rpm-software-management/rpm/docs/manual/users_and_groups.md

 ## Dependencies

+Explict group membership (m) will create a dependency on both the user and the group name.

 Any non-root ownership in `%files` section (through `%attr()` or `%defattr()`) generates an automatic dependency on the named user and/or group.
 Similarly, packaged sysusers.d files create provides for the users and/or groups they